aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/cellformat/rightpadding/_index.md

 ---
 title: CellFormat.RightPadding
 second_title: Aspose.Words for .NET API Reference
-description: Returns or sets the amount of space in points to add to the right of the contents of cell.
+description: Returns or sets the amount of space in points to add to the right of the contents of cell in C#
 type: docs
 weight: 80
 url: /net/aspose.words.tables/cellformat/rightpadding/